arialdomartini/Back-End-Developer-Interview-Questions/README.md

 ####[[↑]](#toc) <a name='algorithms'>Questions about logic and algorithms:</a>

 * Make a FIFO Queue using only LIFO Stacks.
 Then build a LIFO Stack using only FIFO Queues.
+* Write a snippet of code affected by a Stack Overflow

 ####[[↑]](#toc) <a name='architecture'>Questions about Software Architecture:</a>